LucaArgentieri/Shoe-Discord-Bot/README.md

 ## Commands
 #### Some names are temporary

+⚠️ Not ready yet
 !addraffle
-To add links for raffles.
+To add links for raffles

+⚠️ Not ready yet
 !raffle
 To list all the sites to subscribe to raffles in case you missed some links.

+⚠️ Not ready yet
 !rr
 To clean up the raffle list.